nickrallison/obs-std/test_vaults/reference_linked_noself/atomic_types.md

 ---
 # Atomic Types

 Atomic types refer to types of variables that operations, such as assignment, read, or write, can be performed on atomically.
 This means that such operations are indivisible and uninterrupted (usually done in a single clock cycle), ensuring data integrity even in the presence of concurrent operations by multiple threads.
-Atomicity is crucial in multithreaded applications to prevent race conditions, where the outcome depends on the non-deterministic ordering of thread execution.
+Atomicity is crucial in multithreaded applications to prevent race conditions, where the outcome depends on the non-deterministic [[ordering.md|ordering]] of thread execution.

 ## Characteristics of Atomic Types